 Program Goals and Minimum Expectations

-The program must have the following minimum expectations statement: “To prepare (insert name/title of professional) who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.”
+The program must have the following minimum expectations statement: “To prepare clinical ethicists who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.”

-Programs that adopt educational goals beyond the minimum expectations statement must provide evidence that all students have achieved those goals prior to entry into the field.
+Programs that adopt educational goals beyond the minimum expectations statement must provide evidence that all trainees have achieved those goals prior to entry into the field.

-Program goals must be compatible with the mission of the sponsoring institution(s), the expectations of the communities of interest, and accepted standards of roles and functions of a (insert name/title of professional).
-Goals are based upon the substantiated needs of health care providers and employers, and the educational needs of the students served by the educational program.
+Program goals must be compatible with the mission of the sponsoring institution(s), the expectations of the communities of interest, and accepted standards of roles and functions of a clinical ethicist.
+Goals are based upon the substantiated needs of health care providers and employers, and the educational needs of the trainees served by the clinical ethicist training program.
 Program goals must be written referencing one or more of the learning domains.

 The program must assess its goals at least annually and respond to changes in the needs and expectations of its communities of interest.